Entropy Moduli and Support-Sensitive BKM Coercivity for Rank-Deficient Non-Commutative Markov Semigroups: Conclusion

 \section{Conclusion}

+The present work studies entropy--activation bounds near rank-deficient boundaries for finite-dimensional Davies-type dynamics.
+The central mechanism is a support-sensitive BKM coercivity estimate obtained by reducing, through pinching and data processing, to effective \(2\times2\) BKM blocks controlled by the coherence--population contrast.

-Under the stated dynamical and local hypotheses, off-diagonal support--kernel contributions generate a boundary entropy bottleneck for the entropy-based certification problem considered here.
-The proof rests on a BKM coherence coercivity estimate obtained by pinching to the block-diagonal state and reducing via data processing to a direct sum of $2\times2$ BKM problems, together with Davies secular bounds.
-The coherence--population separation theorem reinterprets the coercivity bound as the entropy cost of coherence in a two-term decomposition of relative entropy, and this interpretation leads to a rigorous comparison with the Fawzi--Renner recoverability bound on a near-boundary class of states.
+Under the stated local and dynamical hypotheses, this coercivity estimate yields logarithmically enhanced entropy--activation bounds for trajectories with nontrivial cross-boundary coherence.
+The coherence--population decomposition theorem further identifies the coercive term as the coherence contribution in an exact decomposition of relative entropy, and leads to a comparison with the Fawzi--Renner recoverability bound in the near-boundary regime.